alexHlebnikov/markupBuilder2GIS/README.md

 * Project file structure

     - gulpy - usefull functions for gulp and tasks' functions
-    - markup — main folder, has modules, scss and templates of pages.
+    - markup — main folder, has modules, less and templates of pages.
         - static - folder for static files
             - fonts — folder for fonts.
             - images — folder for images.